chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 The docker container assumes in the default configuration:

-- CaminoGo will connect and integrate itself in the `Main-Net` which is not launched yet
+- Camino-Node will connect and integrate itself in the `Main-Net` which is not launched yet
 - No API except the staking-API for peer-to-peer communication between the nodes is enabled
 - A mount-point will be used to mount the directory `/root/.caminogo` to a persistent storage
 - The port 9651 is accessible from the internet

 ## Configuration

-To change the configuration you have to pass another set of config-flags to the execution of CaminoGo.
-The list of config-flags can be found [here](../../references/caminogo-config-flags).
+To change the configuration you have to pass another set of config-flags to the execution of Camino-Node.
+The list of config-flags can be found [here](./camino-node-config-flags).

 Examples: